apache/lucene/CONTRIBUTING.md

 ### Code formatting and checks

 Please make sure that all unit tests and validations succeed before constructing your patch.
-There are various commands to format/check the code; type this to show typical workflow tasks.
+There are various commands to format/check the code; type this to show typical workflow tasks ([help/workflow.txt](./help/workflow.txt)).

 ```
 ./gradlew helpWorkflow